The Boxcar Children: Secondary characters

-Mrs. McGregor: The Aldens' housekeeper.
-Her husband was first seen in the third book of the series.
+Mrs. McGregor: The Aldens' housekeeper, her husband was first seen in the third book of the series.

-Mr. McGregor: He mows the lawn and he is Mr. Alden's conductor.
+Mr. McGregor mows the lawn and he is Mr. Alden's conductor.
 He is also married to Mrs. McGregor.

-Mike: Mike is Benny's best friend and appeared on Surprise Island.
+Mike is Benny's best friend and appeared in Surprise Island.

-John Joseph "Joe" Alden and Alice: The children's cousins/aunt and uncle.
-(Called both, but mostly cousins) Joe was first seen in the second book of the series, Surprise Island.
+John Joseph "Joe" Alden and Alice: The children's cousins/aunt and uncle, Joe was first seen in the second book of the series, Surprise Island.
 Alice was first introduced in The Yellow House Mystery; she also married Joe in the same book.
 They moved to a new house in The Mystery of the Singing Ghost.
 They adopted Soo Lee from Korea.

-Aunt Jane and Uncle Andy: The children's great aunt (Grandfather Alden's sister) and her husband.
-Aunt Jane was once unkind, but was changed in Mystery Ranch, the fourth book of the series.
+Aunt Jane and Uncle Andy: The children's great aunt (Grandfather Alden's sister) and her husband, Aunt Jane was once unkind, but was changed in Mystery Ranch, the fourth book of the series.

-John Carter: An employee of the children's grandfather.
-Does investigation and carries out the children's grandfather's wishes "off camera".
+John Carter: An employee of the children's grandfather, he does investigation and carries out the children's grandfather's wishes "off camera".
+He has a secret soft-spot for Jessie.

+Lars Larson: A fun middle-aged man and a friend of Grandfathers, Lars was first seen in Blue Bay Mystery.

 Animated film

-In April 2014, the animated film The Boxcar Children was released.
+An animated film The Boxcar Children was released in 2014.
 The voice of Grandfather Alden is played by Martin Sheen, and Dr. Moore is voiced by J. K. Simmons.
 Zachary Gordon, Joey King, Mackenzie Foy, and Jadon Sand voiced Henry, Jessie, Violet, and Benny respectively.
 The film is also available on DVD.

 The film debuted at the Toronto International Film Festival / Kids (TiFF/Kids) in April 2014 and went on to play at 15 more festivals including Woods Hole International Film Festival, St. Louis International Film Festival and the Gijón International Film Festival in Spain.
 The film won Best Animated Feature Film at the 2015 St. Tropez International Film Festival.

 The film was released by Entertainment One.
-It had a limited theatrical run in North America, came out on DVD and VOD on August 19, 2014.
-Streaming and TV rights were sold exclusively to Netflix on October 4, 2014.
+It had a limited theatrical run in North America, and was released on DVD and VOD on August 19, 2014.
+Streaming and TV rights were sold exclusively to Netflix on October 4 of the same year.
 The film was directed and produced by Daniel Chuba and Mark A.Z.
 Dippe.
 The executive producer was Maureen Sargent Gorman.

-The sequel film, The Boxcar Children: Surprise Island, was originally planned to be released in the fall 2017.
-However, Fathom Events released the film in select theaters starting May 8, 2018, followed by a DVD release on August 14, 2018.
+The sequel film, The Boxcar Children: Surprise Island, was originally planned to be released in the fall 2017, but Fathom Events released the film in select theaters on May 8, 2018, followed by a DVD release on August 14 the same year.